actarian/skout/README.md

 2. Double-click to install `skout.sketchplugin`
 3. Select an artboard
 4. Press ctrl + cmd ⌘ + S
 ___

+## For optimal results

+* `Name your layers usign Blocks, Elements and Modifiers notation`.
+ Use [BEM](http://getbem.com/introduction/) notation to name your layers.

+* `Set up the artboard layout settings`.
+Layout settings helps create your css grid system and apply proper column size to your grid aligned divs.
+Column classes will be applied to properly aligned elements with a tolerance of 1px.

+* `Draw your creativity using full width horizontal sections`.
+Every main row of your artboard should be grouped logically into full width sections. eg header, section--hero, section--claim, section--products.. etc.

+* `Use symbols whenever possible`.
+Symbols help optimize html and stylesheets avoiding duplicated elements and styles.
+Symbols do also get exported to [Web Components](https://www.webcomponents.org/introduction).

+* `Group sibiling items`.
+Group all items placed horizontally or vertically.
+Every group represents an outputted html element.
+Create subgroups for items with different alignments.

+* `Use constraints`.
+Using Sketch constraints helps understand responsive behaviours like alignments and resizes.

+Find out more in the example [sketch demo file](https://actarian.github.io/skout/)
+___

 ## Contributing